StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 Prior to adding a proposed block to consensus, all validators MUST verify that the block builder correctly enforced the worst-case bounds while building the block.
 This guarantees that the block can be executed successfully if it is accepted.

+> [!NOTE]
+> The worst-case bounds guarantee does not provide assurance about whether or not a transaction will revert nor whether its computation will run out of gas by reaching the specified limit.
+The verification only ensures the transaction is capable of paying for the accrued fees.

 #### Accepting blocks

 Once a block is marked as accepted by consensus, the block is enqueued in a FIFO execution queue.